 Furthermore, export control laws and economic sanctions prohibit the shipment of certain products to embargoed or otherwise sanctioned countries, governments and persons.
 Despite our efforts to ensure compliance with applicable law, we cannot guarantee that a violation of export control laws or economic sanctions will not occur.
 A prohibited shipment could have adverse consequences, including government investigations, penalties, fines, civil and criminal sanctions, and reputational harm.
 Any change in export or import regulations, economic sanctions or related legislation, shift in the enforcement or scope of existing regulations, or change in the countries, governments, persons, or technologies targeted by such regulations, could decrease our ability to export or sell our products internationally.
 Any limitation on our ability to export or sell our products could adversely affect our business.
 For example, in 2022, following Russia's invasion of Ukraine and the imposition of economic sanctions against Russia by the United States and other countries, we finalized the exit from our operations in Russia, which consisted of two small manufacturing operations, and incurred asset impairment charges as a result of our exit.
 We also ceased sourcing from Russian suppliers.
 Export control laws and economic sanctions may also have an indirect adverse effect on our business.
 For example, some of our customers previously exported their products to Russia, and any reduction in demand for such customers' products could in turn reduce demand for our products.
-Economic sanctions against Russia have also contributed to adverse changes in the global price and availability of natural gas, raw materials and finished goods, which could reduce our sales and earnings or otherwise have an adverse effect on our operations.
-Any future additional export controls or sanctions imposed by the United States, the United Kingdom, the European Union, or other countries could further exacerbate these effects.
+Economic sanctions against Russia have also contributed to adverse effect on our operations and earnings or otherwise have an adverse effect on our operations.
+Any future additional export controls or sanctions imposed by the United States, the United Kingdom, the European Union, or otherwise have an adverse effect on our operations.
+Any future additional export controls or sanctions imposed by the United States, the United Kingdom, the European Union, or otherwise have